hitony7/WaitTimes/README.md

 # Pull Requests

+Please follow this procedure to add your code to the repository:

 1. When working on a new feature or bugfix, checkout the repo to your local machine first: `git clone git@github.com:hitony7/WaitTimes.git` then `cd` into the `WaitTimes` folder.
 If you already have a local version, be sure to run `git pull` when on your local master branch to receive the latest updates from the remote master branch.

 2. Install dependencies as below in "Using the boilerplate" if you haven't already.

-3. Create a new local branch: `git checkout -b feature/<new-feature-name>`.
+3. Create a new local branch: `git checkout -b feature/<new-feature-name>` (`-b` option creates a new branch).

 4. Commit working changes to your local branch as you implement features/fixes.
 Commit often as long as things are working.
 These changes are saved locally only so far (not yet remotely).

 5. Once your feature/fix is complete (with one or more commits), push it to a new remote branch: `git push -u origin feature/<new-feature-name>`

 6. Submit a pull request on Github for your remote branch to be merged into the remote master branch with Russell (@rmcwhae) as the reviewer.
 Russell will review and merge the branch.

+7. Before working on a new branch, always switch back to your local master branch: `git checkout master` and `git pull` to grab the latest remote changes.

 ___